tkarnani/cse15l-lab-reports/Lab3.md

 **Example b: on a file**

 While in the `docsearch` directory, I used `grep -c` on a file in the `technical` directory for the phrase "microscopy".
+This returned `5` which is the number of times the word is present in the file.

 ```
 tushakarnani@Tushas-MacBook-Air-2 docsearch % grep -c "microscopy" technical/biomed/1471-2121-3-11.txt
 5
 ```

-While in the `technical` directory, I used `grep -r -c` on a file in the `technical` directory for the phrase "microscopy".
+While in the `technical` directory, I used `grep -r -c` on the `technical/biomed` directory for the phrase "microscopy".
 It recursively searched for and counted the number of occurences of the phrase in all the files in the directory.
 It shows the count number for every file separately.

 ```
 tushakarnani@Tushas-MacBook-Air-2 docsearch % grep -r -c "microscopy" technical/biomed